-The Senior Transition Specialist will take direction from and will report to the Chief of Program, Learning, and Innovation Division or his/her designee.
+It is expected that the Senior Transition Specialist will take direction from and will initially report to OTI's Chief of Program, Learning, and Innovation Division or his/her designee.
+This is a supervisory position, and the candidate may be required to supervise a range of staff for a portion or the duration of the contract.